top of page

 2017 – ONGOING

-The name of the installation is a line from the poem «The River of Bees» by W. S. Merwin.
+The title of the installation is a line from the poem «The River of Bees» by W. S. Merwin.

 bottom of page